 What if you could turn your social media time into language learning time?

 We’ll show you six social networks where you can connect with native speakers and other learners from around the world, build your vocabulary and practice your language skills.

 Yes, technology for language learning is every language student’s best friend, and social media is an exceptionally fun way to learn any language.

 Language is inherently social, so it’s just more natural to learn it socially.

 The ultimate goal of studying a language is to be able to communicate effectively in conversations and in writing.
 Language learning social networks get you chatting casually with native speakers, which won’t just give you essential communication practice but will also expose you to new vocabulary, slang and cultural lessons you’d normally have to travel for.

 Plus, as you start to make friends on these networks, you’ll have people to both answer your questions and hold you accountable.
 Whether it’s posting a question in a public forum or shooting a message to a new native speaking friend, it’ll be easy to get your grammar roadblocks and vocabulary confusions solved.
 Having these types of language learning connections also creates a whole community of people who are invested in your language development.

-If you like this type of authentic language learning, an innovative tool to check out alongside language learning social networks is FluentU.
+If you like this type of authentic language learning apps and programs, an innovative tool to check out alongside language learning social networks is FluentU.
 It’s another fun way to learn your target language the way native speakers really use it.
-FluentU provides real-world videos, like movie trailers, music videos, inspiring talks and more, which have been transformed into a language learning experience.

 Each video comes with interactive captions, flashcards and exercises built to teach you new words in an engaging, memorable way.
 Not only will you be actively building your vocabulary and listening comprehension skills, you’ll also be absorbing pop culture in your target language—giving you lots to post and chat about on one of the social networks below!